hesiqi2000/zynq-lab/lab2.md

    <i>Design with switches automatically connected</i>
    </p>

-  Notice two additional blocks, Processor System Reset, and AXI Interconnect have automatically been added to the design.
-(The blocks can be dragged to be rearranged, or the design can be redrawn.).

-18. Add another instance of the GPIO peripheral (Add IP).
+17. Add another instance of the GPIO peripheral (Add IP).
 Name it as **buttons**
-19. Double click on the IP block, select the _btns GPIO interface_ (btns_5bits for the _Zedboard_, btns_4bits for the _Zybo_ and btns 4bits for the _PYNQ-Z2_) and click OK.
+19. Double click on the IP block, select the _btns GPIO interface_ (btns_5bits for the _Zedboard_  and btns 4bits for the _PYNQ-Z2_) and click OK.

     At this point connection automation could be run, or the block could be connected manually.
 This time the block will be connected manually.
 20. Double click on the _AXI Interconnect_ (name : ps7_0_axi_periph) and change the Number of **Master Interfaces** to 2 and click OK

     <p align="center">